 When looking back, I was puzzled: where did we go wrong?!
 Being American, my first thought was to blame someone else.
 As disciples of Rick Steves, he was the first suspect.
 Sure enough, Sainte-Chapelle is in his itinerary for Paris.
 Perhaps it was missing from Samantha Brown’s Paris episode?
 Doubtful.
 Guidebooks we’ve used?
 All mention it.

 In actuality, we have no one to blame but ourselves.
 Like a common word you see written hundreds of times but mispronounce when you say aloud, this was–somehow–a gap in our knowledge about Paris despite continual exposure.
 It took several reader comments on our post about Notre Dame de Paris Cathedral before we finally added it to our itinerary.
 Boy, are we ever glad that we did…

 With this type of lead-in, it should be fairly obvious that I view Sainte-Chapelle as one of the top points of interest in Paris.
 It’s absolutely gorgeous, and ranks ahead of Notre Dame for me and maybe even Sacré-Cœur Basilica.

-Either way, it’s so convenient to Notre Dame that it makes almost no sense to do one but not the other.
+Either way, it’s so convenient to include in our 1-Day Paris, France Highlights Itinerary that it doesn’t make sense to skip Sainte-Chapelle.
 This is particularly true if you’re using the Paris Museum Pass, which makes Sainte-Chapelle a “free” add-on.

 Truly, words do not do Sainte-Chapelle justice, and photos only begin to.
 Just learn from our mistake and go.
 You will not be sorry that you did.
 Sainte-Chapelle absolutely gorgeous.
 It also has a rich history to go along with that beauty, meaning a visit to Sainte-Chapelle is far from a superficial experience.